ojwills/City-Emissions-Peaking-Analysis/README.md

 # City Emissions Analysis

 ### 1) Background
 This repository documents the methods and code used by C40 Cities Climate Leadership Group (C40) to determine whether its cities have peaked their greenhouse gas (GHG) emissions.
-A city is considered to have peaked when there is sufficient evidence to show that its emissions have decreased from a maximum level.
-This is a critical milestone for cities on the road to achieveing the goals of the Paris Climate Agreement.
-This repository includes the data collection, analysis and vizualisation methodlogies and scripts as well as links to press releases which announced the results during the 2019 World Mayors Summit.
+The results of this analysis were announced at the 2019 World Mayor's Summit and picked up by the global media (see footnotes for links).

 ### 2) Data Collection
-Time series GHG emissions data was collected for each C40 city for the period 1990-2019 by reviewing publicly available emissiosn data.
+Time series emissions data was collected for each C40 city for the period 1990-2019 by reviewing inventories that had been submitted to C40 as well as publicly available data.
 Data sources were ranked using the data quality hierarchy below.

 **Table 1: Data Source Hierarchy**